Chicago Style Workout 14: Editing Tables

 6. One remedy for a long, skinny table is to double it up, running the table in two halves, side by side, with the column heads repeated over the second half.

-7. To present a table broadside, rotate it ninety degrees counterclockwise so it reads left to right from the bottom to the top of a page.
+7. To present a table broadside (as in a printed work), rotate it ninety degrees counterclockwise so it reads left to right from the bottom to the top of a page.

-8. Decimal numbers in tables should align by decimal point.
+8. In printed works, decimal numbers in tables should align by decimal point.

 9. For a vertical table of more than one page, the column heads are repeated on each page.